Financial economics: Departures from rationality

-A related problem is systemic risk: where companies hold securities in each other then this interconnectedness may entail a "valuation chain" – and the performance of one company, or security, here will impact all, a phenomenon not easily modeled, regardless of whether the individual models are correct.
+The related problem of systemic risk, has also received attention.
+Where companies hold securities in each other, then this interconnectedness may entail a "valuation chain" – and the performance of one company, or security, here will impact all, a phenomenon not easily modeled, regardless of whether the individual models are correct.
 See: Systemic risk § Inadequacy of classic valuation models; Cascades in financial networks; Flight-to-quality.